opalmedapps/opal-listener/README.md

 The project contains a `Dockerfile` and  `docker.compose.yml` files to build and run the app within a Docker container.
 Either for production like setup or development using a local volume.

 ##### Step 1 | Add Firebase configuration
-Copy your firebase admin key file in the `listener/firebase` directory located at the root of the project.
+Copy your firebase admin key file into the `src/config/firebase` directory.
 > The content of this directory is ignore by versioning

 ##### Step 2 | App configuration
-Copy and rename `config_template.json` to `config.json`.
+Copy and rename `listener/config_template.json` to `listener/config.json`.
+Also copy and rename `src/config/config.template.json` to `src/config/config.json`.
 Then edit the required fields.
-You should at least need to change these fields:
+Across both files, you should at least need to change these fields:
 ```
 MYSQL_USERNAME: "The database user name",
 MYSQL_PASSWORD: "The database password",